adblockradio/webradio-metadata/README.md

+# Note: this repo is archived and not maintained anymore

 Collection of urls and parsing scripts to fetch metadata about what is being broadcast on several webradios.
 Provides for each radio:
 * an artist
 * a title